 To further pinpoint the cognitive and neural processes behind links between moral values and attitudes and actions, I examined the roles of representations of causation and theory-of-mind.

 Other research focuses on how individual differences in beliefs about right and wrong relate to reasoning about crimes and people’s mental health.
-A description of some of this work is included in the following commentaries:
+A description of some of this work is included in the following commentaries, papers, or chapters: